 The BTA V Capital Levy Program increased capacity projects may temporarily displace students and faculty to interim sites.
 However, they would return to their original school after the additions and replacement are complete.
-See Table 1 in Section A of this Checklist for a list of the BTA V Capital Levy Program project schools that may use an interim site during construction.
+See Table 1, page 8, for a list of the BTA V Capital Levy Program project schools that may use an interim site during construction.